 Illumina Utilities Library.
 With its paired-end technology, throughput, and affordability, Illumina sequencing platforms are widely used in many fields of biological sciences.
 I started developing the Illumina Utils library to facilitate the application of standard operations (such as quality filtering and merging partially overlapping reads) on raw sequencing results to prepare datasets for downstream analyses.
 Illumina utils is a core component of the sequencing operations in the MBL.
 Please visit https://github.com/meren/illumina-utils more information and the source code.

 BLAST Filtering Pipeline.
-Depending on the experimental design, partitioning reads in a metagenomic dataset into a finite number of bins may be a critical task (such as removing host-associated DNA given the host genome, or binning the viral reads for a separate analysis given the database of viral genomes).
-BLAST filtering pipeline uses a very flexible configuration format that allows researcher to define a chain of filters that can perform on their input data to “search against a database, and filter good hits out”.
-It can exploit Oracle Grid SGE clustercan be distributed Please visit https://github.com/meren/BLAST-filtering-pipeline for more information.
-If you think BLAST Filtering Pipeline is what you need, please get in touch with me and I will help you to set it up.
+Depending on the experimental design, partitioning reads in a metagenomic dataset into a finite number of bins may be a useful first step (such as removing host-associated DNA given the host genome, or binning the viral reads for a separate analysis given the database of viral genomes).
+BLAST filtering pipeline uses a very flexible configuration format that allows its user to define a chain of filters, each of which performs on the input data provided by the previous filter.
+It can exploit Sun Grid Engine and distribute individual processes.
+Please visit https://github.com/meren/BLAST-filtering-pipeline for the source code.
+If you think BLAST Filtering Pipeline is what you need, please get in touch with me and I may be able to help you to set it up.

 |2011-2013||Post-Doctoral Training, Marine Biological Laboratory